-Insulating a sunroom involves two-steps — you need to insulate the ceiling and wall space and then circulate warm air throughout the structure.
+Insulating a sunroom involves two steps — Insulating the ceiling, and wall space, and then circulating warm air throughout the structure.

 What is a Sunroom?

-Sunrooms are attached to the area of your home that sees the most day sun exposure.
+Sunrooms are attached to the area of your home that sees the most sun exposure during the day.
 These are entirely made of single-pane glass.
 This gives you an extra living space that crosses the boundary between indoors and outdoors.
-Also, it allows you to enjoy the view of the yard without having to worry about the wind, small critters and debris.
+Also, it allows you to enjoy the view of the yard without having to worry about the wind, small critters, and debris.

 Why Keep Sunroom at a Comfortable Temperature Year-Round?

 Insulating existing windows in your sunroom means you can prevent air from escaping.
 It also helps in keeping it warm during the winter season.
 What is more?
-Insulation protects your sunroom from sun exposure during summers, which also helps in keeping it cooler and also prevents overheating.
+Insulation protects your sunroom from sun exposure during summers, which also helps in keeping it cooler, therefore preventing overheating.
 Another benefit of weatherizing your sunroom windows and ceiling is the cash you save on your bills.

 Start with the Sunroom Ceiling

-The roof of your sunroom is the part that is exposed to the most solar radiations so it is the main area the Sun hits in the summer season.
+The roof of your sunroom is the part that is exposed to the most solar radiation so it is the main area the Sun hits in the summer season.

 Depending on the kind of roof you have, you might be able to install insulation sheets or rigid foam between rafters.
 You can also cut these down to the perfect size and install them yourself, prove some insulation for minimal cost and effort.
 These boards might be heavy and awkward to install and might not even suit your sunroom’s aesthetic.